The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Conclusion

-Future work could also investigate the relation to the choice of optimiser, as these are likely non-trivial in effect, and the ramifications of rescaling by running statistics on \textit{representation} updates could be further studied, such as element-wise rescaling by ADAM.
-These statistical estimates and rescalings do result in deflections of the \textit{parameter's} steepest-descent path for each batch, but their implications for the \textit{representation} deflection are unclear, especially cumulatively over several steps.
-At least in the results obtained using ADAM \cite{Kingma2017}, the proposed effective-ideal considerations continue to yield improvements.

-Overall, the ideal-effective misalignment theory, incidentally a middle ground to the natural gradient approach under first-order, single-layer considerations, appears to independently provide a further mechanistic explanation of normalisers as a straightforward correction under these unique approximations.
-However, it also elucidates that normalisers are not the unique solution by predicting other beneficial mappings, such as the affine-like functional form, and the theory is predictive of several further phenomena, which are empirically validated.
-Hence, the normalisation-like map is derived, not assumed a priori, using a priori theory; a secondary non-normalisation affine-like map is derived as a solution and performs similarly or better, which itself cannot be explained by scale-invariance as it does not feature it.
-In conclusion, this suggests that the ideal-effective first-order misalignment theory may warrant further investigation of its scope and empirical practicality, and that a philosophical shift in which corrections are prioritised may be a productive reconsideration more broadly.
+Overall, the ideal-effective misalignment theory independently provides a further mechanistic explanation of normalisers by correction of the `affine divergence'.
+The theory also predicts further phenomena that are empirically validated.
+The normalisation-like map is derived, rather than assumed, using a priori theory, and a secondary affine-like map is evident as a further solution.
+The affine-like solution performs similarly or better, which cannot be explained by scale-invariance, as it does not feature it.
+Overall, this suggests that the ideal-effective first-order misalignment theory may warrant further investigation of its scope and empirical practicality, and that a philosophical shift in which corrections are prioritised may be a productive reconsideration more broadly.